 Additional Teaching Mode Information

-Class Dates will take place over 11 consecutive weeks on a Wednesday commencing on Wed 11th September 2019.
-All classes 14.30-16.30 Wednesdays.
+Class Dates will take place over 11 consecutive weeks on Wednesdays commencing on Wed 9th September 2020.
+All classes times are at 14.30-16.30 Wednesdays in BHSC

 Open to registered health care professionals in Nursing, Midwifery, Medicine, and Clinical Therapies or other allied disciplines.